theithec/pgpruleshelper/README.md

 * **Update** rules in [enigmails](https://addons.mozilla.org/de/thunderbird/addon/enigmail/ ) pgprules.xml from a file of the same format
 * **Export**  rules from enigmails pgprules.xml into a file of the same format

-	At present the userinterface is in German only

 ## Install
 Make sure you have python2 >=2.4 installed.
+Older Versions _may_ work.

 Save the file 'pgpruleshelper.py' somewhere you remember and make it executable